brett8883/DJI_Super-Patcher/readme.md

 - ***Inspire 2*** running a 100% stock version of the V01.02.0200 firmware.

-The purpose of this project is to enable even the most technically challenged among us the ability to be liberated from the limitations imposed by DJI and reap the benefits of the other features enabled by the FC_Patcher project https://github.com/o-gs/DJI_FC_Patcher by Matioupi.
+The purpose of this project is to liberate DJI aircraft from the limitations imposed by DJI.
+DJI Super-Patcher allows new features/abilities, unlock arbutrary limitations, and DJI aircraft to be customized far beyond what is allowed by the factory firmware.

 Super-Patcher works differently than other methods for unlocking firmware.
-It is not a mixed firmware mod.
-Super-Patcher works by modifying the stock flight controller module already installed on your aircraft.
-This means you retain a cohesive single firmware version on your bird without the complications that occur with mixed firmware mods.
-This ability to change the actual firmware itself means that new capabilities are unlocked.
-Super-Patcher has been tested and verified you can trust that it has been proven but you still use at your own risk.
+It is not a modification that mixes old firmware with new firmware.
+This ability to patch the actual firmware itself means that new capabilities are unlocked.
+Super-Patcher has been tested and verified.
+You can trust that it has been proven but you still use at your own risk.
+While Super-Patcher removes the default altitude and GeoZone limitation it is solely the resposibility of the pilot to ensure local laws and regulations are adhered to just like anyother aircraft.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=rFrQ52m8bos
 " target="_blank"><img src="https://raw.githubusercontent.com/brett8883/DJI_Super-Patcher/photos/sp2.0DigDat0.PNG"